-The Diocese of Derby understands the challenge posed by the energy crisis to our worshipping communities and will provide support.
+The Diocese of Derby understands the challenge posed by the energy crisis to our worshipping communities.

 We do hope that this overview is useful in terms of offering advice and practical help in meeting this challenge.